fconstancias/metabarcodingRpipeline/README.md

 ## TO DO:

 - <s>add phylogenetic tree to a phyloseq object</s>
+- add possibility to skip primer removal skipping run_atropos or changing atropos parameter?
-- replace taxonomic assignments of a phyloseq object
+- replace taxonomic assignments of a phyloseq object using alternative approach/ database